AnniecTW/Notes/LeetCode/Tree/572. Subtree of Another Tree/README.md

 #### Recursion
 - Time Complexity: O(N * M)<br>
-  Each node in `root` can be beginning of a recursion check, and each check cause O(M) run time
+  For each of the N nodes in `root`, we may compare up to M nodes in `subRoot`.
 - Space Complexity: O(max(H1, H2))<br>
-  The space is used by recursion stack, and it depends on the height of the larger tree
+ Due to recursive call stack, space used is proportional to the height of the trees
 ===========================================================================================
 #### Serialization
-- Time Complexity: O(N + M)<br>
+- Time Complexity: O(N * M)<br>
-  Every node in `root` and `subRoot` is visited exactly once.
+  Each node is visited once during serialization, and substring search is O(N + M) with KMP or similar (naive is O(N * M))
 - Space Complexity: O(N + M)<br>
-  Every node value in `root` and `subRoot` is stored as strings.
+  Storing serialized strings of both trees.